microsoft/DNS-Challenge/README.md

 # IEEE ICASSP 2021 Deep Noise Suppression (DNS) Challenge

 This repository contains the datasets and scripts required for the DNS challenge.
 For more details about the challenge, please visit https://dns-challenge.azurewebsites.net/ICASSP2021.
+For more details on the testing framework, please visit [P.808](https://github.com/microsoft/P.808).

 ## Repo details:
 * The **datasets** directory contains the clean speech, noise and room impulse responses for creating training data.
 It also contains the test set that participants can use during the development stages.